net-daemon/docs/docs/v3/app_model/custom_config.md

 ### Step 4 - Create our config class

-Just like with the the original yaml config we need to make a class that will be used for us to access our values.
+Just like with the the original YAML config we need to make a class that will be used for us to access our values.
 This class can be placed anywhere as long as it is accessible from your program.cs file.

 ```csharp
 public class ConfigExample